Equivariant Degenerations of Plane Curve Orbits: Degenerations III: Quartic Plane Curves

-Aluffi and Faber already considered the case of a smooth plane curve with no hyperflexes degenerating to a smooth curve with a hyperflex \cite[Theorem IV(2)]{AF93P}.
-However, in order to run their argument, we need to take a pencil of curves, where each member is tangent to the hyperflex of the special curves.
-Since a smooth quartic can have up to twelve hyperflexes \cite[Section 4]{KK77}, some adjustment has to be made.
-Instead of using equations as in \cite{AF93P} and the rest of our degenerations, we use ideas of limit linear series.
+Aluffi and Faber studied the situation of a smooth plane curve with no hyperflexes specializing to a smooth curve possessing a hyperflex in \cite[Theorem IV(2)]{AF93P}.
+We will analyze this degeneration, and instead of using explicit equations as in \cite{AF93P} and as in our previous degenerations, we found the need to proceed more conceptually.
+The ideas in this section will be familiar to those readers having experience in the theory of limit linear series, though we won't use any substantial part of that theory.